RolandOrg/node-web-app/README.md

 ### Run Node App and Test Locally with Docker

-The Node Applicaiton is pretty created following this tutorial simulating how a new user might learn to containerize a Node App.
+The Node Applicaiton is created following this tutorial simulating how a new user might learn to containerize a Node App.
 [Dockerizing a Node.js web app](https://nodejs.org/fr/docs/guides/nodejs-docker-webapp/)

 1. To run the applicaiton locally, [Install Docker Desktop](https://www.docker.com/products/docker-desktop) or you could use [podman](https://podman.io/) on Linux (This assumes you use podman CLI instead of docker.
 Substitute docker <command> with podman <command>)